rse/vmix-scripts/audio-sidechain.md

    even full loops.

 2. TRANSLATOR VOICE-OVER:
-   Allow one or more people (usually remote translators, sitting on vMix Call inputs and mixed on the Master audio bus and additionally monitored on Bus-C) to speak over the program (usually received via NDI and mixed on the Master audio bus after being "dimmed" on Bus-B).
+   Allow one or more people (usually remote translators, sitting on vMix Call inputs, receiving the program in Bus-A, and mixed onto the Master audio bus and additionally monitored on Bus-C) to speak over the program (usually received via NDI and mixed on the Master audio bus after being "dimmed" on Bus-B).

 Solution
 --------